sleepjie/Valanar/2D6 System.md

 Since the D6 system is designed to remove as many barriers to entry as possible, there are many rules that are
 - **Improvisation Check**:
     - Any mundane item can be used creatively for a temporary mechanical effect if the player describes a plausible use.
-    - The DM may call for an **Improvisation Check** (using a relevant skill, such as Tinkering, Persuasion, or even a generic "Creativity" roll if desired) to determine the effectiveness of the improvised use.
+    - The player or DM may call for an *improvisation check* (using a relevant skill, such as Tinkering, Persuasion, or even a generic chance roll if desired) to determine the effectiveness of the improvised use.
 - **Guidelines for Improvised Actions**:
     - **Improvised Weapon**: For example, a chair, a bedroll, or even a bucket can be thrown as an improvised weapon.
-A common guideline might be that an improvised weapon deals **1D6 damage** (or modified by its weight/size) and may have additional effects if described well (e.g., knocking an enemy off balance).
+A common guideline might be that an improvised weapon deals **1D6 damage** (or modified by its weight/size) and may have additional effects if described (e.g., knocking an enemy off balance) to compensate for lacking any weapon properties.
     - **Combined Utility**: Items like a piece of rope plus a grappling hook might be combined to secure an area or create a makeshift trap.
-    - **Crafting and Puzzle Solving**: Even if an item isn't used in combat, it might be essential for overcoming environmental obstacles (e.g., using a mirror to reflect light onto a specific symbol) or for crafting new gear (e.g., combining leather scraps, thread, and a needle to mend torn clothing).
+    - **Crafting and Puzzle Solving**: Even if an item isn't used in combat, it might be essential for overcoming environmental obstacles or for crafting new gear (e.g., combining leather scraps, thread, and a needle to mend torn clothing).
 - **Improvisation Table (Optional)**:
     The DM might maintain a table for quick reference.
 For example:
     - Roll a D6 when improvising:
-        - 1: The item fails to produce any effect.
+        - 1: The action fails or has no effect.
         - 2–3: The item produces a minor effect (1D4 bonus or improvised tool for a brief period).
         - 4–5: The item produces a useful effect equivalent to a standard item of its type (e.g., an improvised club dealing 1D6 damage).
         - 6: The improvisation is particularly clever, granting a unique temporary benefit or bonus (DM’s discretion).